-Modular construction of federal projects such as SCIFs have a lot of appeal in Congress, since they represent a way of saving on construction costs while at the same time ensuring durable structures that have a reduced impact on the environment.
-To facilitate greater use of permanent modular constructions (PMC), a vernacular deemed the Appropriations Report Language has been instituted in the FY2012 Military Construction and Veteran Affairs Appropriations Act in order to encourage federal agencies to utilize PMC technology whenever possible.
+Modular construction of federal projects such as SCIFs has a lot of appeal in Congress, since they represent a way of saving on construction costs.
+SCIFs are also durable structures that have a reduced impact on the environment.
+The term permanent modular constructions (PMC), a term used in the Appropriations Report Language, has been instituted in the FY2012 Military Construction and Veteran Affairs Appropriations Act.
+It was introduced to encourage federal agencies to utilize PMC technology whenever possible.
 Modular SCIF construction provides our customers the flexibility to design a customized turnkey SCIF space to meet all of their mission demands.

-As stated in the http://www.modular.org blog: “Appropriations Report Language is a key aspect of the appropriations process.
+As stated in the Modular Building Institute blog, “Appropriations Report Language is a key aspect of the appropriations process.
 Typically, Committee reports focus on congressional priorities by communicating directly with federal agencies areas of concern through the funding mechanism.
 Report Language explains congressional intent and agencies take them seriously because they must justify their budget requests annually to Congress.
 Additionally, Report Language can often suggest or direct an Agency to perform certain actions.”

-In order to level the playing field for PMC developers, the Committee has mandated a clear set of standards that takes into consideration a number of design and construction facors, including:
+In order to level the playing field for PMC developers, the Committee has mandated a clear set of standards that takes into consideration a number of design and construction factors.
+These include:

 - Speed of Construction

 Consider Alternative Forms of Construction